-Based on the above approach, in the professional opinion of the project team, the property at 1086 Burnhamthorpe Road East is a significant cultural heritage landscape as defined within the 2014 Provincial Policy Statement.
+Based on upon the above approach, in the professional opinion of the project team, the property at 4243 Sixth Line is a significant cultural heritage landscape as defined within the 2014 Provincial Policy Statement.

 Following the application of the three evaluative methods used for this project, it was determined that the property does not meet the criteria of Ontario Regulation 10/06 or the National Historic Sites Criteria.
-However, it was found that the property does meet the criteria of Ontario Regulation 9/06 and does have Cultural Heritage Value.
-In particular, it was found that the property has design or physical value as an evolved cultural heritage landscape that has integrated agricultural landscape components and its natural setting with the activities of the Joshua Creek Heritage Art Centre.
-The property also has historical/associative value because of its direct associations with: Indigenous land-use along Joshua Creek and a possible spiritual association; William Bowbeer, an early settler; William S. Bowbeer, Deputy Reeve of Trafalgar and Magistrate of Halton County; and Sybil Rampen, the current owner of the property and founder of the Joshua Creek Heritage Art Centre.
-The property also has the potential to yield information with respect to archaeological resources.
-Lastly, the property has contextual value because it is physically and historically linked to its surroundings, maintains the surrounding rural character, and is a landmark.
-The cultural heritage landscape is limited to the current legal boundaries of 1086 Burnhamthorpe Road East.
+However, it was found that the property does meet the criteria of Ontario Regulation 9/06 and does have cultural heritage value.
+In particular, it was found that the property has design or physical value as a representative example of an evolved agricultural landscape.
+The property also has historical/associative value because of its direct association with Michael Biggar, and the Biggar family more generally, and the theme of agricultural development in Trafalgar Township.
+Lastly, the property has contextual value as a property that is physically and historically linked to its surroundings.
+The cultural heritage landscape is limited to the current legal boundaries of 4243 Sixth Line.